scott306lr/EmailToKindle/README.md

     "kindleAddress": "yourMail@kindle.com"
 }
 ```
-replace your actual email and password inside the brackets.\
+replace your email and password inside the brackets.\
 Enjoy!